PhotographyTips.com - the #1 guide to better conventional and digital photography Become a Member

 A good spontaneous picture usually requires the pet to be doing something interesting.
 This means being in the right place at the right time, with your camera ready to shoot, and good lighting.

-Explore the links on the left for tips and hints on photographing your pet.
+Explore the links below for tips and hints on photographing your pet.

 SEND IN YOUR PET PICTURES OR SHOOTING TIPS